 #1 – Sherman Act has Three Sections:

-- Section 2 forbids monopoly or attempt to monopolize.
+- Section 2 forbids monopoly or attempts to monopolize.

 #2 – Three Important Sections of the Clayton Act are:

-- Section 3 prohibits those practices which exclude smaller firms to compete, such as predatory pricingPredatory PricingPredatory pricing is a pricing strategy in which the prices of products and services are set at such a low level that it becomes nearly impossible for others to compete in the existing market and forces them to leave..
+- Section 3 prohibits practices that exclude smaller firms from competing, such as predatory pricingPredatory PricingPredatory pricing is a pricing strategy in which the prices of products and services are set at such a low level that it becomes nearly impossible for others to compete in the existing market and forces them to leave..

 - Section 7 prohibits the merger of the purchase of shares that reduces competition or can create a monopoly.

-#3 – Sections of Consumer Protection of the FTC Act are:
+#3 – Sections of Consumer Protection of the Federal Tax Commission Act are: